• Skip to primary navigation

 Ingredient Notes

 • Freekeh: There are two types of freekeh: whole and cracked.
-For this recipe, you'll need whole freekeh, which is what's most common in Arab households.
+For this recipe, you'll need the whole freekeh, which is most common in Arab households.
 Don't forget to rinse it really well under warm water.

 • Peas: As a kid, I always picked out all the peas from my freekeh.
 Now, I pile them up!
-Frozen peas are the easiest to use because you just chuck them in during the last two minutes of cooking.
+Frozen peas are the easiest to use because you chuck them in during the last two minutes of cooking.

 • Nuts: This is the most important part, in my opinion.
 You'll need either raw pine nuts, cashews, or almonds (or a mix of them all), which you'll lightly fry in ghee and sprinkle on top of the freekeh.
 They add a beautiful crunch.

-• Onion: Any kind of onion will do.
+• Onion: Any onion will do.

-• spices for chicken freekeh
+spices for chicken freekeh pilaf.

 How to Make Chicken Freekeh Pilaf